Tyrique1512/T4Tech_Analysis/README.md

 •	The MacBook Air remains a top seller, yet 90% of its revenue and volume come from non-loyalty members, who have had lower order values.
 This suggests potential revenue growth through loyalty program engagement.

+## Refund Rates
+•	From 2019 to 2022, refunds were issued for 5,3k of 108k orders, **resulting in a 5% overall refund rate.**

+•	Refunds peaked in 2020 with a 9.2% rate, likely as customers tested new brands and products for remote work setups but regretted some purchases.
+In that year, the MacBook Air and ThinkPad laptop had the highest refund rates at 17% each.

+•	Apple AirPods were the most refunded product in 2020, with 1,5k returns.
+Apple products made up 60% of that year's 3.1k refunds.

+•	Over the entire period, the MacBook Air and ThinkPad laptops had the highest refund rates at 11% and 12%, potentially due to defects.

+•	Refund rates dropped sharply after 2020, falling to 3.6% in 2021 and 0% in 2022, **reflecting significant improvements in T4Tech's quality control.**